-The joint venture is Momina Krepost AD (Note 1.2).
+The joint ventures are Momina Krepost AD and ZAO Company Interpharm (Note 1.2).

 Associate

 An associate is a company in which the investor (the parent company) exercises significant influence but is neither a subsidiary nor a joint venture with the investor.